jgsmith/dhdata-site/source/about/index.html.md

 ## Support

-DH Data is supported in part by the [Maryland Institute for Technology in the Humanities](http://mith.umd.edu/) through generous research release time.
+Initial DH Data development was supported in part by the [Maryland Institute for Technology in the Humanities](http://mith.umd.edu/) through generous research release time.

 ## License